facebookresearch/mmf/docs/source/tutorials/dataset.rst

 Some things to note about Pythia's configuration:

 - Each dataset in Pythia has its own default configuration which is usually under this structure ``pythia/commmon/defaults/configs/datasets/[task]/[dataset].yml`` where ``task`` is the task your dataset belongs to.
 - These dataset configurations can be then included by the user in their end config using ``includes`` directive
 - This allows easy multi-tasking and management of configurations and user can also override the default configurations easily in their own config

 So, for CLEVR dataset also, we will need to create a default configuration.

 The config node is directly passed to your builder which you can then pass to your dataset for any configuration that you need for building your dataset.

 Basic structure for a dataset configuration looks like below:

 .. code-block:: yaml

-    dataset_attributes:
+    dataset_config:
         [dataset]:
             ... your config here